 Students should not schedule their actual test date until they have received their Approved Accommodations Letter.

-Students should schedule their placement tests through the Admissions Office and not through the Counseling & Accessibility Office.
+Students should schedule their entrance tests through the Admissions Office and not through the Counseling & Accessibility Office.

 Students with Disabilities who wish to request accommodations are required to disclose to the Counselor/Accessibility Coordinator.
 It is recommended that students disclose before May 1 to allow time to arrange for accommodations, and to schedule a Transition Interview prior to the start of their first semester.
 Specific documentation is required to document a disability as defined by the Americans with Disabilities Act, and the 2009 Amendment Act.
 (ADAAA).
 Documentation must be current, and provide evidence of a disability that affects a major life activity.
 Further students may be diagnosed with a disability, but must also be “otherwise qualified” for their program of study.
 Otherwise qualified is defined by ADA as able to perform essential skills with or without accommodations.
 Therefore, specific accommodations may be cited in provided documentation; but not considered reasonable, as accommodations in college may not alter the pace, content or essential skills required for a course or program of study.